-Birdsall, a Republican, was the representative for Iowa's 3rd congressional district from 1907 to 1909.
+Birdsall was the representative for Iowa’s 3rd congressional district and was a Republican.
+He served from 1907 to 1909.

 From Nov 1903 to Mar 1909, Birdsall missed 197 of 535 roll call votes, which is 36.8%.
 This is on par with the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.